wp-plugins/socialphotos/readme.txt

 Afterwards spread the word to tag photos with #your_hashtags.
 Each hashtag has its own photos.
 Then you can moderate the stream and choose which photos to display.

+Download the widget now and have a 30-day trial for all features.

 == Installation ==

 1. Create a “Socialphotos” folder in `/wp-content/plugins/` and upload `socialphotos-plugin.php` there OR upload “socialphotos-plugin.php.zip” via your admin panel.
 Go to Plugins > Upload a file